robocode-dev/tank-royale/docs/README.md

+# Docs

-This folder contains the documentation for Robocode Tank Royale.
+This module contains the documentation for Robocode Tank Royale.

 [VuePress] is being used for generating static web content for the Robocode documentation.
 You will find all documentation under the `docs` directory.